grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Manage/04 Environment variables.md

 }
 ```

-If the value of environment is first accessed in the default function, the test run will be successfully sent to the cloud and if the value is correctly set in the cloud, the test run will succeed.
-(This also valid for the `setup()` and `teardown()` functions):
+But if the value of `__ENV.MY_HEADERS` is first accessed in the default function, the test run will be successfully sent to the cloud and if the value is correctly set in the cloud, the test run will succeed.
+(This is also valid for the `setup()` and `teardown()` functions):

 ```javascript
 import http from 'k6/http';